sjmignot/sceance/README.md

 `https://developers.google.com/calendar/quickstart/python?hl=en#step_1_turn_on_the`

+### Customize theaters.txt

+Currently, the theaters.txt file will contain a set of my favorite Parisian movie theaters.
+If you live somewhere else (or want to add your own set of favorite theaters), you'll have to customize the file.
+This is also the case for your watchlist.txt file.

+### Customize watchlist.txt

+If you have a letterboxd account, sceance provides a way to automatically download your watchlist.
+To do this, use the `update_watchlist.py` file.
+Make sure your watchlist is in English (which is currently the only language sceance supports).

 ## How sceance works

 Sceance uses selenium to gather showtime information for every theater in your theater.txt file, from Google.
 These films are then intersected with your watchlist.
-Details on the resulting films and their showtimes are then filtered out based on 9am-5pm monday-friday work hours.
+Details on the resulting films and their showtimes are then filtered out based on 9am-5pm monday-friday work hours (both workdays and hours are customizable).

 For all the films that remain, you are prompted with a list of showtimes and can select one showtime per film.